FRIEDparrot/ESP8266_AT_Command_Driver/README.md

 3. you can easily add other AT command that not provided into this project. just write it in `example_code.c` and then move it to `esp8266_command_func.c`

-file structure of this library is listed as follows: master
+file structure of this library is listed as follows:

+master
-├─Delay_func (only provide delay functions, you can change it to your delay function)
+├  Delay_func (only provide delay functions, you can change it to your delay function)
  |    - Delay.h
  |    - Delay.c
 └─ESP8266
      - esp8266_driver.h
      - esp8266_driver.c
      - esp8266_command_func.c
      - esp8266_command_func.h

-example_code.c
+- example_code.c

 ## Hardware Information